-- Instructor's manual
+- · Instructor's manual

 - PowerPoint lecture slides

-- Word version of the test bank
+- Computerized test bank

 New to this edition and available within Connect, Test Builder is a cloud-based tool that enables instructors to format tests that can be printed or administered within a Learning Management System.
 Test Builder offers a modern, streamlined interface for easy content configuration that matches course needs, without requiring a download.